Daniel-Mietchen/datascience/emergency-response.md

 # About

+Humanity has a long history of experiencing disasters of various kinds, responding to them, and preparing for future ones.
+Sharing and withholding of resources as well as collaboration at unprecedented scales have been an essential feature and recurring theme of disaster relief efforts.

-This page collects information on open collaboration in the context of emergency response or disaster relief efforts.
+With that in mind, this page collects information on open collaboration in the context of emergency response or disaster relief efforts.
 Open here refers to a subset of the digital response that can be characterized by
 * the preparedness of accepting contributions from anyone, making use of the Web;
 * results being available under open licenses, as per the [Open Definition](http://opendefinition.org/).